// blog/calculators/

 Sales tax is not applied uniformly across every purchase:

 • Groceries: exempt or reduced-rate in about 30 states.
-Definition of 'grocery' varies; prepared food is typically taxed even where raw groceries are not.
+The definition of 'grocery' varies, and prepared food is usually taxed even where raw groceries are not.

 • Prescription drugs: exempt in all 50 states.